sujithq/ai-inference/README.md

       token: ${{ secrets.USER_PAT }}
 ```

-For enhanced security, you can use separate tokens for the AI inference endpoint
+If you want, yu can use separate tokens for the AI inference endpoint
 and the GitHub MCP server:

 ```yaml